whisperrnote/whisperrchat-b82a8ded/MVP_PREPARATION.md

 2. **Security Testing**:
    - Verify messages encrypted in localStorage
    - Check no plain text in network requests
-   - Confirm HTTPS required for passkeys
+   - Confirm HTTPS is enforced in production
    - Test in incognito mode

 3. **Browser Compatibility**: